 Students can use any of the following programs to add images for each scene in their story.
 It's less about the tool and more about the process and the learning that takes place while they are creating.

 Animoto: It offers a free education account that gives teachers 50 free student accounts as well as access to longer videos, more themes and more song collections.

 Book Creator: Students can use this app to create a book they can publish in iTunes or save as a movie.

 iMovie: This video editing software for Macs is robust and easy to use.

 MoveNote: Students can first create slides, then videotape themselves talking about them.

-Kristy Andre is a digital learning coach in the Tustin Unified School District.
-An educator for 10 years, she has taught in elementary and middle school settings, including teaching in South Africa for two years.
+Kristy Andre is a connect coach in the Tustin Unified School District.
+An educator for 13 years, she has taught in elementary and middle school settings, including teaching in South Africa for two years.
 She is an ISTE 2014 Emerging Leader and a Google Educator who is passionate about integrating technology into the classroom and coaching teachers to do this effectively.
 Follow her on Twitter @kristyandre2.

 This is an updated version of a post that originally published on March 17, 2015.